 For more information on limiting factors for getting garage space at home, read our blog post on how to prepare for the delivery of your wooden storage building.

 Storage units are undeniably one of the more secure places to store your stuff.
 Many units have camera systems that keep a watchful eye over the premises.
 However, a rent-to-own garage can also reach a high level of security.
-You can purchase inexpensive camera systems that detect movement and alert you when suspicious movement occurs.
+The best metal sheds and wooden garages have high-quality locking door handles.
+You can also purchase inexpensive camera systems that detect movement and alert you when suspicious movement occurs.
+This option might be a great choice for valuable antique car storage.
 If security is a big concern you could purchase your garage without windows and install aftermarket padlocks on the doors.

-The average cost of renting a basic 10x20 storage unit in the U.S. is around $180 per month.
+The average cost of renting a basic 10×20 storage unit in the U.S. is around $180 per month.
 This does not include climate control features.
 A portable rent-to-own garage can be rented for 5 years starting at around $170 per month.
-After 5 years of payments the garage is yours to keep rent free.
+After 5 years of payments, the garage is yours to keep rent-free.
 (Note: these prices are estimates only.
 Check with your local garage builder for rent-to-own pricing)

 In summary, here are the advantages and hurdles to getting your own rent-to-own-garage.